 Some of these natural resources, like water, plants, farm animals, and wind energy can be replaced quickly after they are used.
 They are replenished through natural or human processes within a short amount of time.
 These are renewable resources.

-A nonrenewable natural resource is a resource cannot be readily replaced by natural means on a level equal to its consumption.
-Most fossil fuels, such as oil, natural gas and coal are considered nonrenewable resources in that their use is not sustainable because their formation takes billions of years.
+A nonrenewable natural resource is a resource that cannot be readily replaced by natural means on a level equal to its consumption.
+Most fossil fuels, such as oil, natural gas, and coal are considered nonrenewable resources in that their use is not sustainable because their formation takes billions of years.